oulhtak/node-ts-template/README.md

 yarn build will create a dist folder that inludes that js files

-Its advisible to use yarn over npm
+It's advisable to use yarn over npm